 (approx. 120 in core subject, approx. 60 in specialist subject)

-Language of instruction: German and French, some courses are taught in English
+Language of instruction: French, German, English

 Language requirements: This program requires proof of proficiency in German on C1 level.